 The Field Education Advisory Committee considers practicum issues as they impact agencies, students, and the School, and it serves as an important vehicle for reflecting the professional community’s outlook on the field education experience.

 Committee membership consists of 16 people, including two student representatives.
-The Committee meets twice a year, typically the October and April Friday morning meetings of all field instructors.
+The Committee will meet four times a year, twice during each semester.
+The meeting schedule has not been determined yet.
 The committee usually meets from 11:30 a.m. to 1:00 p.m.
 Students serve one-year terms and are eligible for reappointment.

 Center for International Social Work Studies Advisory Committee

-The Center for International Social Work Studies Advisory Committee provides advice and support to the Center for International Social Work Studies and oversees the International Issues Focused Area of Study.
+The International Center Advisory Committee provides advice and support to the Center for International Social Work Studies and oversees the International Issues Focused Area of Study.
 The Committee is made up of faculty, staff and two students.
 It meets three times per semester, typically on Mondays.
 Students serve one-year terms and are eligible for reappointment.